+As cybersecurity is part of device safety and effectiveness, cybersecurity controls established during premarket development should also take into consideration the intended and actual use environment (see Section IV.B.).
 Cybersecurity risks evolve over time and as a result, the effectiveness of cybersecurity controls may degrade as new risks, threats, and attack methods emerge.
-As cybersecurity is part of device safety and effectiveness, cybersecurity controls should take into consideration the intended and actual use environment (see section IV).
-In the 510(k) context, FDA evaluates the cybersecurity information submitted and the protections the cybersecurity controls provide in demonstrating substantial equivalence.
-See section 513(i) of the FD&C Act and 21 CFR 807.100(b)(2)(ii)(B).
+In the 510(k) context, FDA evaluates the cybersecurity information submitted and the protections the cybersecurity controls provide in demonstrating substantial equivalence (see section 513(i) of the FD&C Act and 21 CFR 807.100(b)(2)(ii)(B)).

-In addition, inadequate cybersecurity controls may cause a device to be misbranded under section 502(f) of the FD&C Act because its labeling does not bear adequate directions for use or under section 502(j) of the FD&C Act because it is dangerous to health when used in the manner recommended or suggested in the labeling, among other possible violations.
+In addition, inadequate cybersecurity information in the device labeling may cause a device to be misbranded under section 502(f) of the FD&C Act if its labeling does not bear adequate directions for use or under section 502(j) of the FD&C Act because it is dangerous to health when used in the manner recommended or suggested in the labeling, among other possible violations.
+For cyber devices, failure to comply with any requirement under section 524B(b)(2) (relating to ensuring device cybersecurity) is considered a prohibited act under section 301(q) of the FD&C Act.

-The cybersecurity information being recommended to be included in submissions as detailed in this guidance is based on risks due to cybersecurity, not on any other criteria or level of risk/concern established in a separate FDA guidance (e.g., the software risk criteria in the Premarket Software Guidance).
+The cybersecurity information being recommended to be included in submissions as detailed in this guidance is based on risks due to cybersecurity, not on any other criteria or level of risk/concern established in a separate FDA guidance (e.g., the risk-based approach in the Premarket Software Guidanceto help determine a device’s Documentation Level).
 For example, a device that is determined to have a greater software risk may only have a small cybersecurity risk due to how the device is designed.
 Likewise, a device with a smaller software risk may have a significant cybersecurity risk.
-Therefore, the recommendations in this guidance regarding information to be submitted to the FDA are intended to address the cybersecurity risk, as assessed by the cybersecurity risk assessment, and are expected to scale based on the cybersecurity risk.
+Therefore, the recommendations in this guidance regarding information to be submitted to the FDA are intended to address the cybersecurity risk, as assessed by the cybersecurity risk assessment during development of a device, and are expected to scale based on the cybersecurity risk.
 The premarket submission documentation recommendations throughout this guidance apply to all premarket submissions and are intended to be used to support FDA’s assessment of a device’s safety and effectiveness.

+For cyber devices, some of the information recommended in this guidance may help manufacturers meet their obligations for what is required to be in premarket submissions under section 524B.

 V. Using an SPDF to Manage Cybersecurity Risks